erjank/teaching/motivation.md

 different mindsets before a course can improve learning outcomes for the whole group.

+FIXME: use of gendered pronoun in the preceding paragraph

 As with stereotype threat, [there are concerns][growth-mindset-concerns] that research on grown mindset has been oversold, or will be much more difficult to put into practice